Engelland latest NHL veteran retiring before 2021 season

+When the NHL suspended last season in March, Deryk Engelland spent four months around his family and saw the things he’d usually miss while at the rink or traveling around North America.

-Deryk Engelland on Tuesday became the latest NHL veteran to step away from hockey before players report to training camps to prepare for a shortened 2021 season.
+Even though the Vegas Golden Knights wouldn’t be bringing him back, Engelland had opportunities to play elsewhere.
+He thought back on his experience in the spring and ultimately decided to retire at age 38, becoming the latest veteran to step away from hockey before players report to training camps to prepare for a shortened 2021 season.

+”It was a really tough decision,” Engelland said on a video call. ”It took a long time obviously.
+This season’s about to start here in a couple weeks, so waited right down to the end.”

 Owner Bill Foley called the rugged defenseman a ”no ego, selfless, hardworking player who has an unwavering commitment to protecting those who are unable to protect themselves.”
 Engelland was part of Vegas’ Stanley Cup Final run in its inaugural 2017-18 season.
 He declined offers from the front office to be traded at the 2020 deadline when it was clear he wasn’t going to be a regular part of the lineup.